Learn to use Visual Studio, Visual Studio Online, Application Insights and Team

 We seem to just be jumping around.
 This is because different threads are hitting the same breakpoint while you are stepping.
 Then the debugger is also stopping when each step is completing.
 The order of these events is not deterministic so it will likely be different the next time you debug.

 Using a filter breakpoint, you can instead just focus on a single thread.
-To create the filter breakpoint, right-click on the breakpoint and select Filter.
+To create the filter breakpoint, hover over the breakpoint to bring up the breakpoint’s toolbar and click the “Settings…” icon.

 Since we want to focus on a single thread that is running through IsPrime(), we will filter on ThreadId.
 If you had code running in parallel across different processes or machines, you could use this same technique using those filters as well.